Siegel-Lab/BioSmoother/README.md

 conda activate smoother
 ```

 Install smoother (and all requirements) using pip.
+Smoother runs under Windows, Linux, and MacOS using the Google Chrome, Safari, or Firefox browsers.
 ```
 pip install biosmoother
 conda install -y nodejs # pip cannot install nodejs, so we use conda